ajktown/docs/dev_consistency/diagrams/on-patch-ritual-by-default.md

 <!-- /TOC -->

 ## Overview
-Sequence diagram for patching properties of the ritual by its id.
+Sequence diagram for patching properties of the default `default ritual`.

-However, the id is currently fixed as `default` as of Apr 2024.
+Only `default ritual` exists as of Apr 2024.

 This is due to the fact that we only support one ritual per user.